SuperVK/sparse-image-repr-bep/bep.typ

 Now we can define $overline(R) := R Q in SO(2)$ and $D := Lambda$.

 Thus $A act phi_0 = overline(R) D act phi_0$.

 $qed$

+From this also follows that the order must be important.

 #proposition(title: "Polar decomposition ordering")[